dylan-hackers/historic-dylan-svn/doctower/README.txt

 ### Directories ###

 code      - Source code.
-Each directory is a module.
-DocTower has only the one
+Each directory is a library, and the directories within
-            library currently.
+            those are modules.
 thoughts  - What passes for design documents.
 These contain some of my thought
             processes.
 I also have a notebook, which I cannot really upload. defaults  - Prototype designs for HTML, CSS, and various generated elements.